falcopackages/falco-cli/docs/guides/index.rst

 External Ressources
 -------------------

-Here are my top picks of resources that'll help you become a better django and web developer in general.
+Before diving into the guides, here are my top recommendations for external resources that'll help you become a better django and web developer in general.

 **The obvious ones**